andrwbrntt/csv-to-db/README.md

-# csv-to-db
+# .csv to .db converter
-A simple program to convert .csv files to .db files
+The goal of this project was to create a simple program that allows a user to select a .csv file, preview and confirm its contents, lightly clean the headers, and convert it into a .db file.